EVACUATION OF NADA - book one

 2013 . art book . edition of 8 sculptural pieces . hardcover .
 11x21x2 cm .
 104 pages .

-EVACUATION OF NADA 1st is on public display at the Kunstbibliothek Berlin / Sammlung Buchkunst / one of the largest museum libraries dedicated to all facets of art history and cultural studies.
+EVACUATION OF NADA - book one - is on public display at the Kunstbibliothek Berlin / Sammlung Buchkunst / one of the largest museum libraries dedicated to arts.

 When a language becomes lost, what kind of voices remain?
 Everything begins with the accents.
 Alienated from the intimacy of a letter in their mother tongue from the next page they fail to connect to a meaning.